 Priscilla Long is a writer of poetry, essays, creative nonfictions, fictions, science, and history.
 She has an MFA degree from the University of Washington and teaches writing.

 Her guide to writing is The Writer’s Portable Mentor: A Guide to Art, Craft, and the Writing Life.
-Her book of poems is Crossing Over: Poems (University of New Mexico Press, 2015).
+Her books of poems are Holy Magic (MoonPath Press, 2020) and Crossing Over: Poems (University of New Mexico Press, 2015).
 Her collection of linked literary nonfictions is Fire and Stone: Where Do We Come From?
 What Are We?
 Where Are We Going?
 (University of Georgia Press).
 Her handbook for artists of all kinds is Minding the Muse: A Handbook for Painters, Composers, Writers, and Other Creators.
 Her scholarly history book is Where the Sun Never Shines: A History of America’s Bloody Coal Industry.

 She wrote an every-Wednesday column at The American Scholar website titled Science Frictions.
 The complete set of 92 pieces on everything from Saturn to salt may be found here: http://theamericanscholar.org/the-complete-science-frictions/